 Maintenance and care

-In the Caribbean climate, water the trays first thing in the morning and at dusk.
+In a Caribbean climate, water the trays first thing in the morning and at dusk.
 Avoid watering at midday: the thermal contrast between the water and the surface stresses the seedling and promotes damage from excess evapotranspiration.

 Frequently asked questions